walterfreeman/phy211/index.md

 <a href="exam3-form2-solutions.pdf">Exam 3 form A solutions</a>

 The extra credit assignment is available <a href="hw/xc.pdf">here</a>.

-Some deadlines I announced in class have been extended:

-* HW9 is due on the last day of class (Tuesday, May 2), to your TA's mailbox
-* The extra credit assignment is due Friday, May 5, to your TA's mailbox

 A previous final exam can be found <a href="final-practice.pdf">here</a>.